 Because of many things, Canton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Canton really has some of the features that families look for when choosing a good community to raise children.
 Is Canton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 In Canton, however, the average commute to work is quite long.
 On average, people spend 35.34 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Although the majority of commuting trips in the town are by private automobile, Canton is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Canton area by reducing both traffic and air pollution.

-The per capita income in Canton in 2010 was $48,697, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $194,788 for a family of four.
+The per capita income in Canton in 2018 was $53,633, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $214,532 for a family of four.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Slavic languages.